tonyhardcode/docker-ffmpeg-service/README.md

 # FFmpeg web service API

-An web service for converting audio/video files using Nodejs, Express and FFMPEG
+A web service for converting audio/video files using Nodejs, Express and FFmpeg

 Based off of jrottenberg/ffmpeg container